ibm-cloud-docs/dr-automation-powervs/support-center.md

 ## Providing support case details
 {: #support-case-details}

 To ensure that the support team can start investigating your case promptly, include detailed information and steps to reproduce the issue, if applicable.
-Consider providing the following information for issues with IBM {{site.data.keyword.DR_full}}:
+Consider providing the following information for issues with {{site.data.keyword.DR_full}}:

 1. **Service Details**:
    - **Service Name**: Specify the exact name of the service or component where the issue occurred.